iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 .. image:: ../_static/control_center_pics/multi_module_serial.png

-We highly recommend connecting your modules together with a non-permanent, easily detachable method.
+**For initial configuration only** we highly recommend connecting your modules together with a non-permanent, easily detachable method.
 Some configurations through the Control Center must be performed on independently connected modules before multiple can be connected at once.
 So, having a quick way to attach/detach modules will make the process much easier.
-A simple way to accomplish this is with 3-pin, 100-mil header pins and a breadboard.

 In order to connect with several modules at once, you will also have to configure each module's Module ID.
 More information about this can be found :ref:`below <multi_module_config>`.